terminalcloud/apps/docs/jruby.md

 ---

 ## Usage
-Just spin up your terminal container based on this snapshot and start using **JRuby**, as it's installed.
+Just spin up your terminal Terminal based on this snapshot and start using **JRuby**, as it's installed.
 You can browse the source code of the sample application at /root/jruby_on_rails_sample_app and check it running by pressing on "Check the Jruby example here!"

 Ruby, Jruby, NPM and RVM tools are installed to make your life easier when installing packages and dependences.